11 Best Places You Can Change Your Coins for Cash For Free

 Coinstar

-The machine deducts 11.9% of your money, which is important to remember when using Coinstar.
+The machine deducts 11.9% of your money, which is essential to remember when using Coinstar.
 If you insert $100 into the device, you will only get back $88.10.

 This could be a hefty charge.
 But contrast that with purchasing a coin machine or manually rolling pennies into coin wrappers.